- The Importance Of History

 * If, after some time, your concerns are not going away and/or you and your partner are not working together towards common goals, you may need to think further about the future of the relationship.

 The wall.
-Other people tend to enter into relationships with a three foot wall around them to protect themselves.
-Theresa tends to do this and her girlfriend Lisa complains that she is secretive and does not know who Theresa really is.
-Theresa knows Lisa is right but she can't even begin to explain the depth of her fears.
+Other people tend to enter into relationships with a twelve foot wall around them to protect themselves.
+Theresa tends to do this and her girlfriend Kayla complains that she is secretive and does not know who Theresa really is.
+Theresa knows Kayla is right but she can't even begin to explain the depth of her fears.
 That would only make her more vulnerable.

 * Think about some of the reasons that you may be so protective of yourself and not trust others.